flipperdevices/flipperzero-firmware/documentation/js/js_event_loop.md

 of length 2, the arguments will be kept as-is for the next call.

 The first two arguments that get passed to our callback are:
-  - The subscription manager that lets us `.cancel()` our subscription
+  - The subscription manager that lets us `.cancel()` our subscription.
   - The event item, used for events that have extra data.
 Timer events do not, they just produce `undefined`.